verida/VIPs/VIPs/vip-6.md

 The replication will occur server side.

 This maximises efficiency for clients, ensuring they don't need to maintain a connection to every storage node replica for the current application context.

+# Auto-repair

+There is code in the `checkReplication()` method on the storage node that gracefully cleans up the following issues:

+1. A database fails to `create` on a storage node
+2. A database fails to `update` on a storage node
+3. A database fails to `delete` on a storage node
+4. A database replication fails to be created on a storage node
+5. A database replication fails to be deleted on a storage node
+6. Storage node is removed from the application context
+7. Storage node is temporarily unavailable

+(`1`,`2`,`3`) is resolved by ensuring the current databases match the databases found in the list of application context databases maintained on the storage node.

+(`4`, `5`) is resolved by ensuring the current replicated databases match the databases found in the list of application context databases maintained on the storage node.

+`6` is resolved by detecting the storage node is no longer included in the DID document and deletes all data and replication associated with the application context.

+`7` is resolved in different ways depending on the scenario:

+1. Failure to `create`, `update`, `delete` a database on a storage node on the client side will fail quickly and will be auto-resolved next time `checkReplication()` is run on the node (when it becomes available).
+2. Replication failure between nodes will be gracefully handled by CouchDB replication processes that will retry with a backoff function.
+3. The Client SDK ensures it only talks to storage nodes with the most up-to-date data, giving the opportunity for temporarily down storage nodes to repair themselves and catch up

+# Security risks

+1. A malicious storage node could attempt to inject fake databases into the database containing all the valid databases for an application context.
+Similarly they could attempt to update the permissions or delete a database.
+The Client SDK signs all database changes and this changelog is also stored against each database entry.
+The storage node verifies this signed changelog before making any changes.
+This also ensures `_deleted` is ignored.
+2. A malicious storage node could attempt to replicate local databases for a known DID, context and database name to a remote database.
+This will not work because the remote database will not have granted the malicious storage node read/write access for that storage node to that database.